borglefink/gitstat/README.md

 ## Description

-*gitstat* is a tiny command line utility that finds all git repositories below the given path, and for each repository runs *git status -s*.
+*gitstat* is a tiny command line utility that finds all git repositories below the given path, and for each repository runs *git status -s*, the briefer version of *git status*.

 ## Usage